ejwmoreau/desktop/README.md

 ## Overview

+This repo contains a bunch of dotfiles & settings:

-These are my dotfiles that I am using on a daily basis.
+* I use them on a daily basis

-It comes with a number of Ansible roles that setup my dotfiles and config.
+* They are organised into a number of Ansible roles for easy setup
+* They contain variants for both MacOS & Linux

 Some of the contents include:

-* Bash
-* i3
-* LightDM
-* Terminal Coloring
+* Package Managers (pacman, homebrew)
+* Desktop Environments (i3, amethyst)
-* Vim
+* Applications (kitty, intellij)
+* Input / Output Devices (sound, bluetooth)
-* Xresources
+* Scripts (bin)

 ## Installation

-1. `./bin/setup.sh`
+1. Install Ansible: `./bin/setup.sh`
-2. `make`
+2. Install Ansible modules: `make setup`
+3. Install everything else: `make`

 ## How To Add Content From Other Repos